pkrobinette/robinette_cs4277_finalproject/README.md

 # Steganography with Generative Adversarial Networks (GANs)

 Steganography is the practice of hiding secret messages in plain site.
-This method can be used as means for communication and also as an attack vector for cyberattacks.
-This work, uses generative adversarial networks (GANs) to hide "messages" as images resembling the MNIST datset.
+This method can be used as a means for communication and also as an attack vector for cyberattacks.
+This work uses generative adversarial networks (GANs) to hide "messages" as images resembling the MNIST datset.

+### GANs
+Generative Adversarial Networks (GANs) consist of a generator and a discriminator.
+The **generator** learns how to generate unique images that resemble the original training set by updating a probability distribution of the training set during training.
+The generator takes in random noise, or a latent space, and outputs a generated image that resembles the original set.
+The goal of the generator is to generate images that can fool the discriminator into thinking that they are from the original set.

+The **discriminator** learns how to distinguish between fake images and real images.
+It takes a set of real and generated images as inputs and returns a set of labels marking the inputs as real or fake.
+A diagram of a GAN is shown below.

 ## Installation
 1. Download or clone repository locally